dotnet/docs-maui/docs/fundamentals/shell/tabs.md

 :::image type="content" source="media/tabs/more-tabs.png" alt-text="Screenshot of a Shell app with a More tab.":::

-In addition, Shell's implicit conversion operators can be used to remove the `ShellContent` and <xref:Microsoft.Maui.Controls.Tab> objects from the previous example:
+In addition, Shell's implicit conversion operators can be used to remove the <xref:Microsoft.Maui.Controls.ShellContent> and <xref:Microsoft.Maui.Controls.Tab> objects from the previous example:

 ```xaml
 <Shell xmlns="http://schemas.microsoft.com/dotnet/2021/maui"